Jalle19/satip-axe/README.md

 * using the `upgrade-fw` script.
 Download the `.fw` file you want to flash to your device, then run `upgrade-fw path/to/file.fw`.
 The script only works for updating installations made to the device's flash memory - if dual-booting from a
 USB device you should not use it.

+### Updating from older upstream builds (16 and older)

+If your configuration for minisatip is done with the `MINISATIP8` and `MINISATIP8_OPTS` options you need to change those configuration keys to be `MINISATIP` and `MINISATIP_OPTS` respectively, otherwise `minisatip` won't start at all.

+It's best to start with a [fresh configuration](./fs-add/etc/config.default), then adjust `MINISATIP_OPTS` according to your setup.

 ## Securing your installation

 By default, the `root` password is `satip`.
 To harden the installation you should